CLICK the link in the Header Photo for my FREE sample lesson from this course

 Are there materials I will need to use when taking the course?

-I am delighted to have you join my eCourse and I look forward to getting to know you and what musical activities you already like doing with your group.
+I would be delighted to have you join my eCourse and I look forward to getting to know you and what musical activities you already like doing with your group.

 ~ If you haven't already joined the FaceBook page that is set up for dialoging with me and the others in the course, please do!
 I would love to have you join.